nickw1/orb-slam3-android-expts/README.md

 3. ORB_SLAM2 code replaced by ORB-SLAM3 code taken from the Emscripten port [here](https://github.com/nickw1/ORB_SLAM3/tree/binvoc) - please use the `binvoc` branch. `Thirdparty` libraries also replaced.

+## Problems

+- Division operator (Matx,float) not recognised e.g. in `LocalMapping.cc` line 628 and `KannalaBrandt8.cpp` line 534.
+This didn't occur with emscripten: issue with C++ compiler used on Android?